leachcoding/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Store the users "session" on server side using cookies.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Hash passwords we store.

 - [ ] What does bcrypt do to slow down attackers?

+Adds salt to the hash to slow down or prevent rainbow or brute force attacks.

 - [ ] What are the three parts of the JSON Web Token?

+Header, payload, and signature

 ## Minimum Viable Product